 - Configure and deploy the JAX-RS Basics sample by following the instructions for bJAX-RS Basics page. on the

-Start the ESB and change the configuration as follows:
+Start the ESB profile and change the configuration as follows:

 In this proxy configuration, testAPI intercepts messages that are sent to the relative URL